dlt-science/science-notes/blogs/BOER/boer.md

-# Business Opportunities and Emerging Risks for Traditional Insurance Companies and Banks with DeFi Business Models.
-How to get most of DeFi value?
+# Opportunities and Risks for Traditional Insurance Companies and Banks with DeFi Business Models
 <ins>**Industry Perspective**</ins>

 **Disclaimer:** The views and opinions expressed in this article are solely those of the author